Nonparametric inference for nonstationary spatial point processes: Model Specification

 Gaussian processes are a flexible and widely used prior for modeling unknown functions, including IFs of Poisson processes.
-In our setting, assigning distinct hyperparameters $\theta_l$ to each region enhances model flexibility, enabling features such as region-specific smoothness.
-Each GP $\beta_l$ is assumed to be stationary with mean $\mu_l$, variance $\sigma_l^2$, and isotropic correlation function $\rho(h)$, where $h = \|s - s'\|$ denotes the Euclidean distance between locations $s, s' \in \mathcal{S}$.
-The power exponential family is adopted for the correlation function:
+In our setting, assigning distinct hyperparameters $\theta_\ell$ to each region enhances model flexibility, enabling features such as region-specific smoothness.
+Each GP $\beta_\ell$ is assumed to be stationary with mean $\mu_\ell$, variance $\sigma_\ell^2$, and isotropic correlation function $\rho(h)$, where $h = \|s - s'\|$ denotes the Euclidean distance between locations $s, s' \in \mathcal{S}$.
+There are many possible options for the correlation function.
+This work adopts the power exponential family defined as

-Given the known scale of the link function $F$ used in defining the IF $\lambda$, it is reasonable to fix the GP mean and variance parameters $(\mu_l, \sigma_l^2)$.
-For example, when $F$ is the standard Gaussian c.d.f. $\Phi$, or a rescaled sigmoid function (which closely approximates $\Phi$), the choice $\mu_l = 0, \sigma_l^2 = 4$ is typically appropriate \cite[see][]{gonccalves2018exact, gonccalves2023corrigendum}.
-The parameter $\gamma$, which controls the smoothness of the sample paths, is difficult to estimate even under discretely observed GPs, and is therefore fixed at a plausible value (commonly between 1.5 and 2).
-The range parameter $\phi$, which also governs smoothness, should ideally be estimated from the data.
-However, the likelihood of nonhomogeneous Poisson processes is unbounded: it can be made arbitrarily large by concentrating the intensity around observed occurrences and suppressing it elsewhere.
-This pathological behavior affects the identifiability of $\phi$.
-A practical solution is to fix its value or place a strongly informative prior, such as a truncated Uniform or Gamma distribution, based on the spatial scale of $\mathcal{S}$ and the desired resolution of the intensity estimation (provided sufficient data information is available).
+Details about inference for $\theta$ are provided in Section \ref{sec__updating_beta}.
+Prior sensitivity analyses reported in \cite{gonccalves2018exact, gonccalves2023corrigendum} suggests that inference is robust if $\theta$ is fixed at reasonable values, deduced from the scale of the spatial domain $\mathcal{S}$ and the properties of the link function $F$.
+For example, when $F$ is the standard Gaussian c.d.f. $\Phi$, or a rescaled sigmoid function (which closely approximates $\Phi$), the choice $\mu_\ell = 0, \sigma_\ell^2 = 4$ is typically appropriate \citep[see][]{gonccalves2018exact, gonccalves2023corrigendum}.
+Parameter $\gamma$, which controls the smoothness of the sample paths, is difficult to estimate even under discretely observed GPs, and is therefore fixed at a plausible value (commonly between 1.5 and 2).
+The range parameter $\phi$ also governs smoothness and should ideally be estimated from the data.
+However, in the latent GP structure of the model, it is also difficult to estimate.
+This issue can be attenuated by fixing the value of $\phi$ or by using a strongly informative prior, such as a truncated Uniform or a Gamma distribution, based on the spatial scale of $\mathcal{S}$ and the desired resolution of the intensity estimation (provided sufficient data information is available).
+In practice, $\phi$ is often chosen relative to the maximum spatial extent of $\mathcal{S}$ (e.g., the diagonal of its bounding hypercube), which provides a natural reference to control the smoothness of the process: larger $\phi$ yields smoother intensities, while smaller $\phi$ allows for more erratic behavior.